Proton Prevé: Safety

 The Prevé became the first Proton car, and to an extent, the first Malaysian car to be awarded the full 5-Star safety rating by the Australasian New Car Assessment Program (ANCAP) of Australia and New Zealand.
-It also received a 5-Star rating from the Malaysian Vehicle Assessment Programme (MyVAP) of the Malaysian Institute of Road Safety (MIROS).
+It also received a 5-Star rating from the Malaysian Vehicle Assessment Programme (MyVAP) of the Malaysian Institute of Road Safety Research (MIROS).

 Prior to the launch of the Prevé and Suprima S, Proton cars suffered from a poor safety reputation.
 The Proton Jumbuck infamously scored one star out of a potential five in its ANCAP test in 2009.
 Proton responded by raising safety standards significantly during the development of the Prevé.
 The Reinforced Safety Structure (RESS) frame was developed specifically for the new car.
 Proton employs the use of hot press forming (HPF), a process which was pioneered in Germany, during the frame's manufacturing process.
 Twelve incorporated HPF components help in the reinforcement of the passenger compartment for improved occupant safety.
 The end result is an increased tensile strength and torsional body rigidity of 19,000 Nm/degree.
 The usage of HPF in the Prevé's manufacturing process also helps in weight-saving, which translates into improved fuel efficiency, handling and performance.
 Proton is the only Original Equipment Manufacturer (OEM) in South East Asia to use Hot Press Forming in their manufacturing processes.